Jackson, Michigan: Birthplace of the Coney Island hot dog

 In 1914 Macedonian immigrant George Todoroff founded the first "Coney Island restaurant" and created his famous Coney Island hot dog topping.
 His Coney Island restaurant was located directly in front of the railroad station on East Michigan Avenue and was open 24 hours.
 The restaurant proved to be a popular dining option for rail passengers.
 Over the course of 31 years, Todoroff sold more than 17 million Coney Island hot dogs.

-Today two Coney Island restaurants unaffiliated with Todoroff's are located in a building near the train station on East Michigan Avenue, Virginia Coney Island and Jackson Coney Island.
-In addition, several area restaurants throughout the Jackson area offer their own version of the Coney Island hot dog, or just "coney" as referred to by local residents.
+Today two "Coney Island" restaurants unaffiliated with Todoroff's are located in a building near the train station on East Michigan Avenue: Virginia Coney Island and Jackson Coney Island.
+In addition, several area restaurants throughout the Jackson area offer their own version of the Coney Island hot dog, or just "coney", as it is referred to by local residents.
 Jackson's version of the coney dog is distinctly different from those featured in Detroit-area Coney Island restaurants or other Coney Island restaurants throughout Michigan and the Midwest.
 In 2014 Todoroff's Coney Island celebrated its centenary.